-Students in Before-care are welcome to bring their breakfast or a snack with them in the morning.
-A healthy snack is provided after school for students in Afternoon Adventures and After-care.
+Snacks: Students in before-care are welcome to bring their breakfast or a snack with them in the morning.
+A healthy snack is provided after school for students in adventures and after-care.
 Students are allowed to bring their own snacks as well as long as they are consumed during designated snack times and in designated areas (not in the library).
 All of our snacks are nut-free.
-If your student has other food allergies or dietary restrictions, please bring snacks from home for your student to enjoy in After-care.
-The student can either keep the snack in his or her backpack, or we can store them with your student's name on them.
+If your student has other food allergies or dietary restrictions, please bring snacks from home for your student to enjoy in after-care.
+The student can either keep the snack in their backpack, or we can store them with your student's name on them.

-Sick Child

-If your student becomes sick during any of our Extended Day Programs, a care provider will contact you to come pick the student up from school.
+Sick Child: If your student becomes sick during extended care, a care provider will contact you to come pick the student up from school.
 If we cannot reach parents/guardians, the care providers will call the next people listed on the authorized pick-up list.
-The same exclusion policies that apply during the day apply in our Extended Day Programs.
+The same exclusion policies that apply during the day apply in extended care.
 Those can be found in the Health section of the Family Handbook.